How Long Does It Take to Make an App?

 Typically, the design stage takes from 2 to 3 months.

-However, the complexity of the design can still affect the timelines greatly.
+However, the complexity of the design can still affect the timelines significantly.
 Designing an app with a straightforward approach, like using UI kits for a few basic screens, can save time and money.
 Speaking of the latter, we have an article dedicated to the app design cost and what goes into it.

 how long does it take to make an app

-For coding specifically, a small app may need approximately 2 months to be completed.
-A medium-sized app may take around 4 to 5 months, while a larger app could extend this period to 5-6 months.
-Here, we talk about setting up the technical architecture, UI coding, backend development, functional implementation, system integration, and often testing.
+A medium-sized app may take around 4 to 5 months, whereas a larger app could extend this period to 5-6 months.

 Stakeholders often ask, “How long does it take to develop an app if we hire more people?”
 The interesting fact is that the development team size doesn't affect the speed.
 I will tell you more: every new member can prolong development.
 How does that happen?